We may live in a digital age, but print publications still play an important role in business and marketing.

 The printed material is divided into different sports.
 Each sport is accompanied by an elaborate illustration depicting a court and athletes in action.
 The unique catch is that the court and the athletes are standing on or inside the sport’s ball as if it was a planet.

-Next to each page with a ball/planet is Topper’s footwear for the specific sport in all the angles and zoomed-in details.
-This is the catalog’s main part and it provides enough info for the reader to make an informed purchase decision based on the stats, measurements and other details.
+Next to each page with a ball/planet is Topper’s footwear for the specific sport in all angles and zoomed-in details.
+This is the catalog’s main part and it provides enough info for the reader to make an informed purchase decision based on the stats, measurements, and other details.

 The campaign’s primary aim was to raise Lively’s profile among the general public that may largely be unaware of their services.
 Therefore, a series of billboards were created for brand awareness.
 They all follow the same concept and layout and offer a glimpse into what Lively’s insurance plans can offer to the user.